Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 options.Scope.Add("profile");
 ```

 The `openid` scope is added to instruct that we are using OpenID connect and not pure OAuth2.0.
-The `profile` scope will instruct the IDP to return claims as
-`name`, `family_name`, `given_name`, `middle_name`, `nickname`, `picture`, and `updated_at` if available.
+The `profile` scope will instruct the IdP to return claims as `name`, `family_name`, `given_name`, `middle_name`, `nickname`, `picture`, and `updated_at` if available.
 In essence the `profile` scope lets us get basic user profile info.

-We also want to make sure that redirect to the identity provider is not done when calling the API, or the user info endpoint
-The framework will try to redirect to the identity provider when the API responds with Unauthorized.
-We can modify this behaviour by adding intercepting the `OnRedirectToIdentityProvider` event and setting Unauthorized as the response.
+We also want to make sure that a redirect to the identity provider is not performed when calling the API, or the user info endpoint.
+By default, the framework will try to redirect to the identity provider whenever the API responds with Unauthorized.
+We can modify this behaviour by intercepting the `OnRedirectToIdentityProvider`-event and setting Unauthorized as the response:

 ```csharp
 options.Events.OnRedirectToIdentityProvider = context =>